Skip to content

 That means:

-• high-risk actions are visible only through a governed workflow
+• high-risk actions are visible only through a controlled workflow

 • approvals are required before execution, not after